ICL-COAST/thalassa/doc/README.md

 ### Physical model
 The first section contains integer flags that allow the user to tune the parameters of the physical model used for the propagation.
 The meaning of the flags and their allowed values are:
 *  `insgrav`: 1 toggles non-spherical gravity, 0 otherwise
-*  `isun`: 1 toggles gravitational perturbation from the Sun, 0 otherwise
+*  `isun`: values >1 are interpreted as the order of the Legendre expansion for the solar gravitational perturbing acceleration.
+1 toggles the acceleration using the full expression in rectangular coordinates.
+0 disables the perturbation.
+See [Amato et al. (2018)](#Amato2018) for details.
-*  `imoon`: 1 toggles gravitational perturbation from the Moon, 0 otherwise
+*  `imoon`: values >1 are interpreted as the order of the Legendre expansion for the lunar gravitational perturbing acceleration.
+1 toggles the acceleration using the full expression in rectangular coordinates.
+0 disables the perturbation.
+See [Amato et al. (2018)](#Amato2018) for details.
 *  `idrag`: select atmospheric model.
 0 = no drag, 1 = patched exponential model [(table 8-4 of Vallado and McClain, 2013)](#Vallado2013), 2 = US 1976 Standard Atmosphere [(NASA et al., 1976)](#US1976), 3 = Jacchia 1977 [(Jacchia, 1977)](#Jacchia1977), 4 = NRLMSISE-00 [(Picone et al., 2000)](#Picone2000).
 *  `iF107`: 1 toggles variable F10.7 flux, 0 uses the constant value specified in `data/physical_constants.txt`
 *  `iSRP`: select SRP model.
 0 = no SRP, 1 = SRP with no eclipses, 2 = SRP with conical shadow using the $\nu$ factor from [Montenbruck and Gill (2000)](#Montenbruck2000).